chavezheras/slides/source_slides/w9-creativity-authorship.md

 ---

->We place a premium on the new, not because it is new, but because by definition it is scarce.
-The effects AI will have in scarcity rather than originality is what concerns artists, illustrators, and creative workers, for they rightly sense a radical transformation in the political economy of visual culture, from having a market for their creative labour, to this market being shocked through new kinds of machines machines made of images.
+>We place a premium on the new not because it is new, but because by definition it is scarce.
+The effects AI is having in scarcity rather than originality are what concerns artists, illustrators, and creative workers.
+They rightly sense a radical transformation in the political economy of visual culture, from having a market for their creative labour, to this market being shocked through new kinds of machines made of images.

 \- D Chávez Heras, 2024